-For example people with severe allergies need to keep away products that affects them so when our kids started to go parties they could not have the usual treats that are present at most parties such as cakes, chocolates, some sweets, etc because according to the manufacturers of those products they “may have traces of nuts“.
+For example, people with severe allergies need to keep away products that affect them so when our kids started to go to parties they could not have the usual treats that are present at most parties such as cakes, chocolates, some sweets, etc because according to the manufacturers of those products they “may have traces of nuts“.
 At that point in time there were not many products made that were free from nut contamination which meant that we had to make most of those party treats ourselves from “scratch” so our kids did not feel like they were missing out.
 This is only a small sample of the type of changes we had to make in order to build their immune system.

-As a consequence of these choices it forced me to look at my own health and life style as I need to be congruent with what we were espousing to our kids.
+As a consequence of these choices, it forced me to look at my own health and lifestyle as I need to be congruent with what we were espousing to our kids.
 I have to say that at some level they also saved my health because when I compare myself to some of my peers I can honestly say that I am better off than they are.
 Reflecting further, I found myself asking “what would have happened if we did not made those decisions”, ”what is the price of maintaining your health?”, ”How much does it cost be healthy?” and ”what are the implication of not being conscious about your health?”

 From our experience most people don’t realise the real cost of not looking after their health.
 We did a some a bit of research and looked at some of the trends and you will be surprise at the implications.
 One trend that we noticed over the years is that our health insurance has been increasing steadily with the rebates we slowly our ability to claim has become more restrictive or limiting.
 In the US insurance premiums are also rising, since 2000 they have doubled with one California provider increasing premiums by 39%.

 If you think this is scary this some of the other stats we found from the US: